-Few rock bands are publicly mourned by the prime minister and other high-level politicians, comedians, and actors, alongside the country's most prominent musicians.
+Few rock bands are publicly mourned by the premier and other high-level politicians, comedians and actors, alongside the country's most prominent musicians.

 To understand why the Hip resonates, it's essential to understand Canada's place in the world.
 From Confederation in 1867 to the end of World War II in 1945, the country lived in the shadow of Great Britain.

 After the United States became the dominant world power, Canada became dwarfed by America.

 "Living next to you is in some ways like sleeping with an elephant," Mr Trudeau's father, former Prime Minister Pierre Trudeau, told Americans in 1969.

 "No matter how friendly and even-tempered is the beast, one is affected by every twitch and grunt."

 American power is overwhelming, and Canada struggles to maintain a distinct identity in the face of a colossus.

 No part of the world escapes American culture - its music, movies, television, and fashion is embraced by all parts of the globe.